Have you ever had back pain? At some point in your life, you will most likely experience an episode.

-- A new activity your body isn’t used to – if your back hasn’t performed certain exercise or tasks before, or you haven’t done it for a long time then the structures of the back will not be used to it.
+If your back hasn’t performed certain exercise or tasks before, or you haven’t done it for a long time then the structures of the back will not be used to it.
 This is the reason your back can become sore after tasks such as gardening or DIY if you don’t do those regularly.

-- Poor physical condition – if you do not exercise regularly and live a lifestyle with low activity then this increases your risk of developing back pain.
+If you do not exercise regularly and live a lifestyle with low activity then this increases your risk of developing back pain.
 Weakness in muscles and tendons combined with sedentary behaviour places pressure on the spine and soreness to develop.

-- Sitting jobs – as mentioned in the statistics, a high percentage of sitting workers will get back pain.
+As mentioned in the statistics, a high percentage of sitting workers will get back pain.
 This is simply down to how long your back will stay in static positions causing pain to build and weakness to develop.
 Take a look at the rest of the guide to see how to prevent this.

-- Poor lifting technique – a common cause for back pain is moving heavy items and lifting with a poor technique.
+A common cause for back pain is moving heavy items and lifting with a poor technique.
 This places far too much pressure on the spinal discs and can lead to disc bulge.

-- Sprains and strains – accidents like falls, trips or impact can cause the back to become symptomatic.
+Accidents like falls, trips or impact can cause the back to become symptomatic.

-- Spinal Irregularities – conditions such as scoliosis which mean a sideways curve in the spine.
+Conditions such as scoliosis which mean a sideways curve in the spine.
 Slipping of the spine forwards or back at a single level called spondylolisthesis.

-- Arthritis – inflammation of the spine and degeneration.
+Inflammation of the spine and degeneration.

-- Sciatica – back pain which causes a nerve root to become involved and send pain down to one or both of your legs.
+Back pain which causes a nerve root to become involved and send pain down to one or both of your legs.